alexferl/flask-mysqldb/docs/index.rst

     $ pip install flask-mysqldb

-Flask-MySQLdb depends, and will install for you, recent versions of Flask (0.10 or later) and mysqlclient.
-Flask-MySQLdb is compatible with and tested on Python 2.6, 2.7, 3.3 and 3.4.
+Flask-MySQLdb depends, and will install for you, recent versions of Flask (0.10.1 or later) and mysqlclient.
+Flask-MySQLdb is compatible with and tested on Python 2.7, 3.4 and 3.5.

 Next, add a :class:`~flask_mysqldb.MySQL` instance to your code:

 .. code-block:: python

     from flask import Flask
-    from flask.ext.mysqldb import MySQL
-    # If "from flask.ext.mysqldb import MySQL" doesn't works, try:
-    # from flask_mysqldb import MySQL
+    from flask_mysqldb import MySQL

     app = Flask(__name__)
     mysql = MySQL(app)